 Fabric is exempted from lead testing unless it has a coated or painted decoration that can be scratched off - think heat transfers or heavy paint on top of the fabric.
 If you run your hand over the fabric and feel a bump when you get to the decoration, it will require testing.
 Knitpop very rarely sells fabrics that are decorated this way.
 All fabric that is dyed or screen printed where the dyes are set in the fabric fibers are exempt from lead testing.

 How does it work?

 Without going into too much detail: If you are a Small Batch Manufacturer (SBM) you will need to offer CPSC certificates for your products.
 Your first step will be to request a (free) SBM number at www.saferproducts.gov so you can create your own certificates.
 There are specific CPSC exemption numbers you can then list on your certificate for our fabrics that are exempt from flammability testing.
-If a fabric is not exempt (like velvet or french terry with loops showing when worn), you will either need to get it tested yourself or, if a certificate is available from Knitpop, you can use the information provided to create your certificate.
+If a fabric is not exempt (like velvet, corduroy or french terry with loops showing when worn), you will either need to get it tested yourself or, if a Letter of Compliance (LOC) is available from Knitpop, you can use the information provided to create your own certificate.
 For more information, please study the resources below.